doctest/doctest/doc/markdown/roadmap.md

 ### Things that are very unlikely to enter the roadmap:

+- stop using underscores for the begining of identifiers - the anonymous variables - against the standard...
 - test with missed warning flags for GCC - look into https://github.com/Barro/compiler-warnings
 - utf8???
 - handle ```wchar``` strings???